BILLyTheLiTTle/Learning_C/Embedded Devices Examples/STM32F407VGT6/README.md

 - Create General Purpose Timer with 4 channels in Output Compare Mode
 - Change the CCR, ARR values
 - Check the output with a logic analyzer
+### Timers_GeneralPurposeTimerPwmMode
+- Create 4 different PWM pulses from the same timer
+- Check the output with a logic analyzer